conradakunga/Blog/_posts/2025-04-23-designing-building-packaging-a-scalable-testable-net-open-source-component-part-7-sequence-verification-with-moq.md

     .ReturnsAsync(metaData)
 ```

+**Note that I have reorderd the setup to conform to the sequence, as now it matters.**

 If we run our code now, our tests will pass.

 To verify that the order is enforced, try modifying this code in the `UploadFileManager` to **swap** the order.